TracDucAnh/HuTieuBERT/README.md

 **Subword Alignment:**

-- Syncing Labels: This step aligns word-structure tags (BMES) with the smaller sub-units of text created during tokenization.
+- Syncing Labels: This step aligns word-structure tags (BMES) with the smaller sub-units of text created during tokenization:

+    - B (Begin): Marks the first syllable or character of a multi-syllable word.

+    - M (Middle): Applied to the internal syllables or characters of a multi-syllable word.

+    - E (End): Marks the final syllable or character of a multi-syllable word.

+    - S (Single): Used for standalone words that consist of only one syllable or character.

 - Maintaining Structure: By expanding these tags, the model ensures that multi-syllable words keep their linguistic meaning even when broken into pieces.